Elisabeth Lutyens

-Agnes Elisabeth Lutyens, CBE (9 July 190614 April 1983) was an English composer.
+Agnes Elisabeth Lutyens, CBE (9 July 1906 – 14 April 1983) was an English composer.

 Early life and education

 Elisabeth Lutyens was born in London on 9 July 1906.
 She was one of the five children of Lady Emily Bulwer-Lytton (1874–1964), a member of the aristocratic Bulwer-Lytton family, and the prominent English architect Sir Edwin Lutyens.
-Elisabeth was the elder sister of the writer Mary Lutyens.
+Elisabeth was the elder sister of the writer Mary Lutyens and aunt of the 4th Viscount Ridley and the politician Nicholas Ridley.

 Lutyens was involved in the Theosophical Movement.
 From 1911 the young Jiddu Krishnamurti was living in the Lutyens' London house as a friend of Elisabeth and her sisters.
 At the age of nine she began to aspire to be a composer.
 In 1922, Lutyens pursued her musical education in Paris at the École Normale de Musique, which had been established a few years previously, living with the young theosophical composer Marcelle de Manziarly, who had been trained by Nadia Boulanger.
-During her months in Paris Lutyens showed first signs of depression that would later lead to several mental breakdowns.
+During her months in Paris Lutyens showed first signs of depression that later led to several mental breakdowns.

 She accompanied her mother to India in 1923.
 On her return to Europe she studied with John Foulds and subsequently continued her musical education from 1926 to 1930 at the Royal College of Music in London as a pupil of Harold Darke.

 Family life

 In 1933, Lutyens married baritone Ian Glennie; they had twin daughters, Rose and Tess, and a son, Sebastian.
 The marriage was not happy, however, and in 1938 she left Glennie.
 They divorced in 1940.

 She then became the partner of Edward Clark, a conductor and former BBC producer who had studied with Schoenberg.
 Clark and Lutyens had a son, Conrad, in 1941 and married on 9 May 1942.
 She composed in complete isolation, a process greatly impeded by the drinking and partying at the Clark flat, and the responsibilities of motherhood.

 In 1946, pressured by Edward Clark and her mother, she decided to abort her fifth child.
 Two years later, she had a mental and physical breakdown that forced her to spend several months in a mental health institution.
 It was not until 1951 that she managed to regain control of her alcohol addiction, having endured days of extreme withdrawal.

+Lutyens was interviewed, in June 1975, by the historian, Brian Harrison, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+She reflected on theosophy and its influence on women’s suffrage, lesbianism in the suffrage movement and Edwardian attitudes towards sex and contraception, as well as her mother’s family relationships, including with Lady Constance Lytton.